MarkoDojkic/SingiAttend-iOS/README.md

-This project is iPhone app for student attendance.
-It is to be used along with SingiAttend project.
+This project is iOS app for student attendance.
+It is part of SingiAttend BSc thesis project (https://github.com/MarkoDojkic/SingiAttend).